 Laws and Regulations on Foreign Direct Investment

-In recent years, this law was not used to prevent ExxonMobil’s acquisition of InterOil or Chinese company Zijin Mining’s purchase of 50 percent of the Porgera Joint Venture gold mine.
-The IPA website (https://www.ipa.gov.pg/ ) is the official online information platform to engage with the public on matters relating to the IPA’s mandated roles and function.
+In recent years, the government did not enforce this law, which allowed ExxonMobil to acquire InterOil and the Chinese company Zijin Mining’s purchase of 50 percent of the Porgera Joint Venture gold mine.
+The IPA website ( https://www.ipa.gov.pg ) is the official online information platform to engage with the public on matters relating to the IPA’s mandated roles and function.

 Competition and Antitrust Laws

 The ICCC reviewed the merger and acquisition of Oil Search Limited by Santos Australia, Digicel Pacific by Telstra Australia, and the proposal by Kina Bank to acquire Westpac.
 ICCC conducted stakeholder consultations for each of the mergers and acquisitions to determine the effect on consumers and market competition.
-It approved the Santos/Oil Search and Digicel/Telstra deals while denying the acquisition of Westpac by Kina.
+It approved the Santos/Oil Search and Digicel/Telstra deals while denying Kina Bank’s proposed acquisition of Westpac.

 Expropriation and Compensation